OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 - Use architecture and platform-specific target roles, for example, `IIS-Server-Windows-2019`.
 Use those target roles for everyday maintenance tasks; updating to the latest version of Node.js, or installing a patch.

 :::hint
-Add an environment for a business need, a new data center is brought online, you are adding your disaster recovery location into Octopus, or adding the ability for customers to test changes prior to **production**.
+Add an environment for a business need; a new data center is brought online, you are adding your disaster recovery location into Octopus, or adding the ability for customers to test changes prior to **production**.

 Add a new role to group servers and filter servers within each environment.
 :::